Do I need a fire door or an escape door?

 An escape door is one that allows people to quickly pass through, even if it is locked.
 The door should be hung to open in the direction of exit, and be fitted with simple fastenings that can be easily operated by people making an escape.
 The operation of those fastenings should be readily apparent and without the use of a key and without having to manipulate more than one mechanism.
 Differing locking mechanisms may be fitted depending upon whether the users are familiar or not with the mode of exit.
 Additional security mechanisms may be used when a building is empty, but the safe operation of those devices is subject to a management procedure.

-- Escape doors to be used by members of the public need a full width panic bar.
+- Escape doors to be used by members of the public, or if the room has a capacity of more than 60 need a full width panic bar.

-- Escape doors to be used only by internal staff and not by members of the public, may be fitted with either a push pad or mortice escape lock.
+- Escape doors to be used only by internal staff and not by members of the public, may be fitted with either a push pad, or escape lock with lever handle.

 - Deadlocks may be used for the security of empty buildings, but whenever a building is in use, those locks must be safely unlocked.
 A common management procedure is to unlock in the morning and then lock up again at night, recording that this has been done.